 Helmets, however, are another matter entirely.
 Whereas decals are a small 2-D image, helmets are larger 3-D pieces, and contributors will need a decent grasp of specific design programs in order to create them.
 Another difference between the other items for Player Studio and the helmets are the specifications; with the decals, camo, and hood ornaments, folks can let their creativity go wild, but there are some definite rules for the helmets.
 And the guiding principle behind those rules is that the assets have to fit within the PlanetSide 2

 The helmets must use the specific textures that were created by the devs and fit the style of the specific faction.
 Players can choose from the swatches available, but no custom textures will be allowed.
 Each of the three factions has its own set of textures for use.
 And they must fit the faction.
 This is to endure that the helmets now, and the vehicles and armor attachments later on, fit into the look and feel of the game.
 Anyone who was sitting here envisioning seeing a beer stein helmet or Afro can just give up that idea now; there's no chance of those things making it through the selection process.
 "We don't put anything in the game just willy-nilly, it has to have a purpose."

 will evolve, influenced by player feedback.
 Isaac stated, "As time goes on, we're going to expand that to other items like vehicle cosmetics and character cosmetics."
 Could player-created weapons be in the future, too?
 "If we do weapons or we do vehicles or something that would require some kind of design data," Isaac answered, "It would be more along the lines of a variation of something that already exists."
 Players would be able to create different looks for the vehicles, armor, and maybe even weapons, but the stats and utility will remain the same as current offerings designed by the dev team.

 that answers the most common questions.
 Why not try your hand at it?
 Who knows, before long you might be shooting down someone who sports your handiwork!
 You'll be thinking how nice it was of them to pad your wallet first and then your kill count.

-Every two weeks, Jef Reahard and MJ Guthrie take a break from their themepark day jobs to delve into the world of player-generated content.
+On a final note, I asked Isaac about the player-generated missions that were talked about a while back.
+He stated that that system was still on the roadmap and added, "It is something we've wanted to do for a while...
+The first step is making sure the mission system is in the game and working the way we want to have it work."
+So players looking forward to that feature can rest assured that it has not been forgotten!Every two weeks, Jef Reahard and MJ Guthrie take a break from their themepark day jobs to delve into the world of player-generated content.
 Comments, suggestions, and coverage ideas are welcome, and Some Assembly Required is always looking for players who'd like to show off their MMO creativity.
 Contact us!